RNA polymerase III: Elongation

-TFIIIB remains bound to DNA following initiation of transcription by Pol III (unlike bacterial σ factors and most of the basal transcription factors for Pol II transcription).
+TFIIIB remains bound to DNA following the initiation of transcription by Pol III, unlike bacterial σ factors and most of the basal transcription factors for Pol II transcription.
 This leads to a high rate of transcriptional reinitiation of Pol III-transcribed genes.
+One study conducted on Saccharomyces cerevisiae found the average rate of chain elongation was 21 to 22 nucleotides per second, with the fastest being 29 nucleotides per second.
+These rates were comparable to elongation rates of RNA polymerase II found by an in vivo study conducted on Drosophila.
+The analysis of the individual steps of RNA chain elongation depicted that adding U and A to U-terminated RNA chains was slow.

 Termination

 Polymerase III terminates transcription at small polyUs stretch (5-6).
 In eukaryotes, a hairpin loop is not required, but may enhance termination efficiency in humans.
+In Saccharomyces cerevisiae, it was found that termination of transcription occurred in the sequence T7GT6 and was progressive.
+The presence of transcripts with five, six, and seven U residues and the slow readthrough of the T7 stretch suggest that the incorporation of a single G into the RNA chain served to reset elongation rates either entirely or substantially.

 Transcribed RNAs

 The types of RNAs transcribed from RNA polymerase III include: